 - Find a mentor.
 This can be someone in your field, at your college, or both.
 Choose a mentor who will be honest with you and point out when you have made a mistake—or are coming close to making one.

 - Join professional associations.
 No matter what you want to do, there is a professional association for it.
 Many offer discounted student memberships as well.
 Getting involved in these groups will connect you with people who work in the types of jobs you want—and some you may not have thought about.
 “You will get mentoring,” D’Ambrose says.
 “You will get access to jobs.
 You will get clarity on the field you think you want to join.”

 - Attend professional conferences.
 Professional associations usually have annual conferences, and state or local chapters often host local events that are less expensive to attend.
 Your college might give you money toward your expenses.
 You may even be able to partner with one of your classmates or professors to give a presentation while you’re there.

 - Connect with alumni from your program.
 The fact that you’re at the same school means you have something in common.
 If a recent graduate works at a company you’d like to work for, ask if he has time for an informational interview.
 Use phrasing like, “I’d love to work there, and I’m trying to figure out my strategy,” D’Ambrose suggests.
 Don’t look at these informational interviews as a way to beg for a job but to learn more about a job that intrigues you.

 “Keep your eyes on the horizon,” Rios says.
 Things may seem tough and you may start getting tired from the effort, but it will all be worth it in the end.
 When you’re bogged down with papers, internships, and life, remember the goals that sent you to graduate school in the first place.
 And know that in the future, you'll find yourself in a great position making a difference in your field.

-If you're looking for even more graduate student–centric career search advice, check out these Tips for the Post-Grad-School Job Search from a recent grad.
+If you're looking for even more graduate student–centric career search advice, check out these 4 Tips to Help You Land a Job After Grad School from a recent grad.